Updated – February 2020

 A Green Card is specific to a particular vehicle and each vehicle requires its own Green Card.
-So for example if there is a no deal Brexit and a person has two different cars they wish to drive in the UK, then they will need two Green Cards, one for each vehicle.
+So for example if a person has two different cars they wish to drive in Green Card relevant countries, then they will need two Green Cards, one for each vehicle.

 If two people are insured to drive the same car, then they will only need one Green Card.

 Green Cards can not be transferred between vehicles.